Eadgyth: Life

-Edith was born to the reigning English king Edward the Elder by his second wife, Ælfflæd, and hence was a granddaughter of King Alfred the Great.
+Edith was born to the reigning Anglo-Saxon king Edward the Elder by his second wife, Ælfflæd, and hence was a granddaughter of King Alfred the Great.
 She had an older sister, Eadgifu.
 She apparently spent her early years near Winchester in Wessex, moving about frequently with the court, and may have spent her later youth, with her mother, living for a time at a monastery.

 At the request of the East Frankish king Henry the Fowler, who wished to stake a claim to equality and to seal the alliance between the two Saxon kingdoms, her half-brother King Æthelstan sent his sisters Edith and Edgiva to Germany.
 Henry's eldest son and heir to the throne Otto was instructed to choose whichever one pleased him best.
 Otto chose Edith, according to Hrotsvitha a woman "of pure noble countenance, graceful character and truly royal appearance", and married her in 930.
 In 929 King Otto I had granted the city of Magdeburg to his Edith as dower.
 She had a particular love for the town and often lived there.